PRIMETSS/DotNetCore/MVC_Win10Arm/readme.md

 You should see
 	2.0.0-preview1-005685

-If you dont, check that your global.json file matches what SDK your Dev machine has installed eg open folder C:\Program Files\dotnet\sdk and look at the list of installed SDK folders
+If you don’t, check that your global.json file matches what SDK your Dev machine has installed eg open folder C:\Program Files\dotnet\sdk and look at the list of installed SDK folders

 Create a new dotnetcore MVC application using dotnet.exe